 Michaela Light: The other thing I've seen with Git is, it makes merging much easier than it is in other source control systems.
 Have you found that too?

 George Murphy: Absolutely.
 If we were on a development branch and we had a branch called Feature George, it's as simple as writing ‘git merge feature george'.
 Feature George is merged into the development branch, it's as simple as that.

 The other thing that we're doing is using what's called tags.
 Git tags.
 These tags allow us to be able to freeze our code at a certain point in time.
 Everything that we move to production, we tag it, and then that way, if we put something up there that's not working right or we make a mistake, we can very easily revert back to another tag.
 That code is frozen, you don't write to that code, you don't make any changes to those tags, so it's like a snapshot in history.

-Michael Smith: The other thing I like about Git is, it’s really designed for distributed use, unlike some of these other source control tools, where to use it, you need to be right there in the building.
-With Git, you could be anywhere in the world, and that’s where it started, right?
+Michaela Light: The other thing I like about Git is, it's really designed for distributed use, unlike some of these other source control tools, where to use it, you need to be right there in the building.
+With Git, you could be anywhere in the world, and that's where it started, right?
 With the open source movement and people needing to share code repositories.

 George Murphy: Yeah, it started from the guy who invented the Linux operating system.
 That was such a huge project, and he wanted to have other people be able to work on the code and not be locked down where you had to login to commit your code.
 If your code blew up, you had no way of recovering it.
 The thing I love about Git is, let's say your Git server went down, just blew up the disc-

-Michael Smith: Your Git server went down?
+Michaela Light: Your Git server went down?